fhswf/MLPro/.github/ISSUE_TEMPLATE/mlpro-extension.md

 **1.3 Privacy level**
    - [ ] **Private**
    - [ ] **Public**
-         Please note: publication of code related to research topics of FAT need the approval of Prof. Schwung!
+         Please note: publication of code related to research topics of FAT needs the approval of Prof. Schwung!
         - [ ] Binaries only (.pyc)
         - [ ] Open source